 Further evidence suggesting that the picture is more complex than a

 single overflow event comes from the shape of the channel.

-The first diagram below shows the profile of the present valley of the
+The first diagram below shows the cross section of the present valley of

 between the Falls of the Missouri and the town of Fort Benton.
 The

 traces are not labelled, but are in order red, orange, green, blue,

 gray; the lowest points give an idea of the descent of the river.
 The

 scale at the side indicates elevations in feet above sea level.